 The potential for insensitive development is a risk at all Conservation Areas.
-There is evidence of the removal or alteration of original architectural features at several of the buildings in the area.
-This is particularly the case with regard to decorative terracotta features which have been painted over or quarry tiled paths and decorative glazed tiled panels on the inside porch that would have been a feature at front doors that have since been removed.
-A significant proportion of the front boundary walls are no longer original and some houses have painted brick or facades that are pebble dashed or covered in stone paving which does not complement the original character of the houses.
+There is evidence of the removal of original architectural features at several of the buildings in the area.
 The demand for parking and to extend and improve homes has also led to alterations to residential buildings.
 However, residents are now becoming more aware of the value of historic houses located in Conservation Areas and more owners are keen to retain the "original features" that prompted them to buy their home.
-The Conservation Areas in Brent are where necessary protected by Article 4 Directions which should help to stop the decline in character by restricting permitted development.
+The Conservation Areas in Brent are all now protected by an Article 4 Direction which should help to stop the decline in character by restricting permitted development.